Training Dataset Dumper Tutorial#

 dump-single-btag -c ../training-dataset-dumper/configs/EMPFlow.json <your_path_to>/ftag_tutorial/data/DAOD_FTAG1.ttbar_tutorial.root

-Inspect the content of the output file and look for the output variables GN2v00_tutorial_pu
+Inspect the content of the output file and look for the output variables:

-The training-dataset dumper is actively developed.
+The TDD is actively developed.
 Please have a look at the development guidelines.
-Discussion about the latest developments takes place via GitLab issues in the main project and in the mattermost channel (click [here] to sign up for the ATLAS FTAG mattermost team).
+Discussion about the latest developments takes place via GitLab issues in the main project and in the Mattermost channel (click here to sign up for the ATLAS FTAG mattermost team).
 Furthermore, there is the FTAG discourse platform using threads to organise discussion topics.

 The goal of this task is to make you familiar with the GitLab workflow of opening merge requests to add code changes.
 A prerequisite for this task is that you have created a fork of the project in the first task of the tutorial.